Cray-HPE/docs-csm/operations/kubernetes/Restore_an_etcd_Cluster_from_a_Backup.md

        cray-bos-etcd-client   ClusterIP   10.28.248.232   <none>        2379/TCP   2m
        ```

-      1. If service was not created repeat steps 1 to 3 for a new backup restore.
+      If the service was not created, then repeat the procedure for a new backup restore.